-The Kansas Academy of Math and Science (KAMS) is a residential program open to high school students who are academically talented in science and mathematics and is housed at Fort Hays State University.
+The Kansas Academy of Math and Science (KAMS) is a residential program open to high school students who are academically talented in science and mathematics.
+The program is hosted by Fort Hays State University.
 Students enrolled and attending KAMS will be reported by their home district, who is responsible to submit KIDS records for these students.

 These students will not be included in the adjusted enrollment of the district.
+These students are not eligible for any weightings and are not included in the calculation for the district's Local Option Budget (LOB).